-My blog has been a blessing in helping me connecting beyond measure with incredibly inspiring individual such as Vanessa.
 Vanessa truly has a unique, powerful and empowering personality.
-Vanessa is an impressive, confident, laid-back and strong woman – yes she is all of that, at last that was genuinely what she convened to me!
 She is the type of woman who will not only make you laugh out loud with her hilarious sense of humour, eases you with her naturally peaceful behaviour and encourage you throughout her incredible words.

-Her creative work, her philosophy, her positive way of life, the way she constantly works for the advancement of herself, her people and her general environment is something I found to be intriguing and admiring too.
+Her creative work, her philosophy, her positive way of life, the way she works for the advancement of herself and her people is something I found to be intriguing and admiring too.
 However, what strikes me the most about Vanessa was her natural sense of self and her confidence especially in our day and age where insecurities and self-hate have become a commodity.

 We talked about confidence, her philosophy, writing, the life’s changes that come with having a child, creativity, and a lot more things.
 The interview with Vanessa touched me on many levels.
-Her message is so honest, genuine and relatable that I hope it would elevate you too wherever you are in your life’s journey!
+Her message is honest, genuine and relatable that I trust it would elevate you too wherever you are in your life’s journey.

 The advice I would give women with lack of self-confidence is that they are the most perfectly imperfect version of themselves, so it is great to be what they are.
-You are beautiful, powerful and unique.
 You were born for a reason, do not let the world’s standards pollute the perception of yourself.
 Let the sky be your limit because nobody ever died of failure.
 Know who you are, your worth and always bear in mind that diversity is a strength, not a weakness.

 As a parent, you have to be aware of the change happening in your life forever, and the responsibilities the change comes with it.
 Your choices, decisions, your behaviour are now adjusted to your new role.
 Parents are a powerful influence to their children.
 Raising my daughter has challenged me in so many ways and also helped me to better myself.
 I realized how little I knew about life before having her.
 Motherhood has given me a purpose in life and It has made me revise the sense of myself.
 How I carry and present myself to her and to the world.
 One example is that I quit wearing weaves/wigs as I didn’t want my daughter to have the wrong conception of beauty, which is being consciously or unconsciously taught in the black community and mainstream for decades.
 Motherhood made me appreciate my body in a new kind of way.
 How can I not love my stretch marks when I am proud of having given life?